Britain's Next Top Model series 2: Week 5

 The girls were taken to Destination Gym where they train with personal trainer Chris Mundle, with Sophia struggling to keep up in the workout.
 Then straight after training, the girls were divided into groups of two and put into separate cars for a go-see challenge for a clothing company without the chance to shower after their workout.
 The next day, they went to a salon for a makeup challenge.
 Jasmia won the challenge; her prize was an Urban Decay makeup kit and a helicopter ride around London.
 She chose Amber to go with her.

 In the middle of the night, they went to a dungeon for facing a Gothic Bride photo shoot and they were taken in a crypt.
 Hilary showed the girls some ornate necklace to wear them in their shoot.
 The majority of the girls struggled to get a good shot but Lianna and Tamar are praised for their performances.

 The next morning, Jasmia celebrated her birthday and told the girls she didn't want to spend it with all of them.
 She watched a home video from her parents back at home.
 Lisa surprised her for a dinner and she chose 5 friends (Lianna, Amber, Sarah, Tamar and Georgina) to go to Shanghai Blues.
 Later they have a club party, whilst the other three girls had some fun and play.

-During the judging panel, Lianna, Tamar and Amber were universally praised for their photo's, Sarah was criticized for having the worst photo of the week, Paula castigated Georgina poorly for looking cheap and Sophia's photo was labbled weak again.
+During the judging panel, Lianna, Tamar and Amber were universally praised for their photo's, Sarah was criticized for having the worst photo of the week, Paula castigated Georgina poorly for looking cheap and Sophia's photo was labeled weak again.
 The judges told Abigail that she looked okay in her photo and she wasn't convincing in editorial shots.
 She landed in the bottom two with Sophia, but Sophia was eliminated from the competition due to a weak portfolio.